 PHIL 143H.001 – Honors: AI and the Future of Humanity: Philosophical Issues about Technology and Human Survival

 Instructor: Francesco Nappo.
-This course meets TR 5:00 – 6:15 p.m. via synchronous remote instruction.
+This course meets TR 5:00 – 6:15 p.m. via remote synchronous (RS) instruction.

 This course focuses on philosophical questions tied to advances in technology, in particular artificial intelligence (AI) and virtual reality (VR), and how they affect, positively or negatively, the long-term future of human beings.
 We will discuss whether such technology is an extinction threat for humanity or a new horizon for a novel way of survival.
 We will discuss the moral challenges faced by the rise of advanced forms of AI: what do we owe them, how will they relate to us, and how could we influence that things will go well?
 And we will discuss more metaphysical problems related to virtual reality and artificial intelligence: is a virtual reality an illusion or just a different kind of reality?
 Can minds and consciousness be realized by machines or computers?